sharetribe/flex-docs/src/docs/background/14-how-sca-works/index.md

 Sharetribe Flex and the
 [Flex Template for Web](https://github.com/sharetribe/flex-template-web) (FTW) offer out-of-the-box support for SCA.
-This article helps you understand how exactly transactions using SCA will work using this default process.
+This article helps you understand how exactly transactions using SCA will work in the default process.

 _Remember that this is just a default:_ you can make adjustments to this